 Cover Page Interactive Data File.
 The term Cover Page Interactive Data File means the machine-readable computer code that presents in Inline XBRL electronic format the cover page information for specified forms as required by Rule 406 (§ 232.406 of this chapter).

-NOTE to definition of Cover Page Interactive Data File: When a filing is submitted using Inline XBRL, if permitted or required and as provided by the EDGAR Filer Manual, a portion of the

-Cover Page Interactive Data File must be embedded into a form with the remainder submitted as an exhibit to the form.
+NOTE to definition of Cover Page Interactive Data File: When a filing is submitted using Inline XBRL, if permitted or required and as provided by the EDGAR Filer Manual, a portion of the Cover Page Interactive Data File must be embedded into a form with the remainder submitted as an exhibit to the form.

-24. Revise the second sentence of paragraph (a) and the third sentence of paragraph (d) of § 232.102 to read as follows:
+24. Amend § 232.102 by revising the second sentence of paragraph (a) introductory text and the third sentence of paragraph (d) to read as follows: